Last Updated on April 6, 2021

 The Trouble With Traditional Rehab Options

 There are many rehabilitation facilities out there, but how many people really know what the word “rehab” means?
-As John Oliver points out in his 20 minute segment on the rehabilitation industry, the definition of rehab has become increasingly vague.
+As John Oliver1 points out in his 20 minute segment on the rehabilitation industry2, the definition of rehab has become increasingly vague.
 With little regulation, it turns out that many treatment centers are offering services that have little basis in science.

 Then there are costs: ranging from $7,500 to $80,000 per month, residential rehab can be shockingly expensive.
 Add in surprisingly low success rates, and it’s understandable if some people are skeptical of the idea of rehab, or simply can’t afford to take the risk.